 Text of subsec. (h) as amended by Acts 1997, 75th Leg., ch.
 1421, Sec.
+3

-- (h) An officer or employee of a commission created under Chapter 391, Local Government Code, is ineligible to be designated as an investment officer under Subsection (f) for any investing entity other than for that commission. - (i) An investment officer of an entity who has a personal business relationship with a business organization offering to engage in an investment transaction with the entity shall file a statement disclosing that personal business interest.
+(h) An officer or employee of a commission created under Chapter 391, Local Government Code, is ineligible to be designated as an investment officer under Subsection (f) for any investing entity other than for that commission.

+(i) An investment officer of an entity who has a personal business relationship with a business organization offering to engage in an investment transaction with the entity shall file a statement disclosing that personal business interest.
 An investment officer who is related within the second degree by affinity or consanguinity, as determined under Chapter 573, to an individual seeking to sell an investment to the investment officer's entity shall file a statement disclosing that relationship.
 A statement required under this subsection must be filed with the Texas Ethics Commission and the governing body of the entity.
-For purposes of this subsection, an investment officer has a personal business relationship with a business organization if: - (1) the investment officer owns 10 percent or more of the voting stock or shares of the business organization or owns \$5,000 or more of the fair market value of the business organization; - (2) funds received by the investment officer from the business organization exceed 10 percent of the investment officer's gross income for the previous year; or - (3) the investment officer has acquired from the business organization during the previous year investments with a book value of \$2,500 or more for the personal account of the investment officer.
+For purposes of this subsection, an investment officer has a personal business relationship with a business organization if:

+(1) the investment officer owns 10 percent or more of the voting stock or shares of the business organization or owns \$5,000 or more of the fair market value of the business organization;

+(2) funds received by the investment officer from the business organization exceed 10 percent of the investment officer's gross income for the previous year; or

-- (j) The governing body of an investing entity may specify in its investment policy that any investment authorized by this chapter is not suitable. - A written copy of the investment policy shall be presented to any business organization offering to engage in an investment transaction with an investing entity.
+(3) the investment officer has acquired from the business organization during the previous year investments with a book value of \$2,500 or more for the personal account of the investment officer. (j) The governing body of an investing entity may specify in its investment policy that any investment authorized by this chapter is not suitable.

+A written copy of the investment policy shall be presented (k) to any business organization offering to engage in an investment transaction with an investing entity.
 For purposes of this subsection and Subsection (1), "business organization" means an investment pool or investment management firm under contract with an investing entity to invest or manage the entity's investment portfolio that has accepted authority granted by the entity under the contract to exercise investment discretion in regard to the investing entity's funds.
 Nothing in this subsection relieves the investing entity of the responsibility for monitoring the investments made by the investing entity to determine that they are in compliance with the investment policy.
-The qualified representative of the business organization offering to engage in an investment transaction with an investing entity shall execute a written instrument in a form acceptable to the investing entity and the business organization substantially to the effect that the business organization has: - $\hbox{(1)} \quad \hbox{received and reviewed the investment policy of the} \\$ $\hbox{entity; and}$ - (2) acknowledged that the business organization has implemented reasonable procedures and controls in an effort to preclude investment transactions conducted between the entity and the organization that are not authorized by the entity's investment policy, except to the extent that this authorization: - (A) is dependent on an analysis of the makeup of the entity's entire portfolio; - (B) requires an interpretation of subjective investment standards; or - (C) relates to investment transactions of the entity that are not made through accounts or other contractual arrangements over which the business organization has accepted discretionary investment authority. - (1) The investment officer of an entity may not acquire or otherwise obtain any authorized investment described in the investment policy of the investing entity from a business organization that has not delivered to the entity the instrument required by Subsection (k).
+The qualified representative of the business organization offering to engage in an investment transaction with an investing entity shall execute a written instrument in a form acceptable to the investing entity and the business organization substantially to the effect that the business organization has:

+(1) received and reviewed the investment policy of the entity; and

+(2) acknowledged that the business organization has implemented reasonable procedures and controls in an effort to preclude investment transactions conducted between the entity and the organization that are not authorized by the entity's investment policy, except to the extent that this authorization:

+(A) is dependent on an analysis of the makeup of the entity's entire portfolio;

+(B) requires an interpretation of subjective investment standards; or policy of the investing entity from a business organization that has not delivered to the entity the instrument required by Subsection (k).